Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Introduction

-Given the results of this study and the gap of more than 30 years since the Briggs equations were developed and previously tested, there is a need for further testing and possible modification of the Briggs equations based on modern observation techniques.
-In recent decades, there have been many significant advancements in environmental monitoring activities over industrial regions in purpose of safety and pollution prevention \cite{isikdogan2017surface, isikdogan2017rivamap, gu2018recurrent, gu2018highly}.
+Given the results of \cite{gordon2015determining, gordon2018comparison, akingunola2018chemical} and the gap of more than 30 years since the Briggs equations were developed and previously tested, there is a need for further testing and possible modification of the Briggs equations based on modern observation techniques.
+In recent decades, there have been many significant advancements in environmental monitoring activities over industrial regions for safety and pollution prevention \cite{isikdogan2017surface, isikdogan2017rivamap, gu2018recurrent, gu2018highly}.
 Moreover, several smoke border detection and recognition models have been introduced recently using digital image analysis, such as wavelet and support vector machines \cite{gubbi2009smoke}, LBP and LBPV pyramids \cite{yuan2011video}, multi-scale partitions with AdaBoost \cite{yuan2012double}, and high-order local ternary patterns \cite{yuan2016high} which are well-performed and impressive.
-This will lead to the development of instrumentation which can be deployed near any smokestack to give information on pollutants dispersion and potential exposure to people downwind.
-This information will be based on actual real-time observation, i.e. video images, as opposed to potentially erroneous and decades-old parameterizations.
+These improvements have led to the development of instrumentation which can be deployed near any smokestack to give information on pollutant dispersion and potential exposure to people downwind.
+This information will be based on actual real-time observation, i.e. digital images, as opposed to potentially erroneous and decades-old parameterizations.
+Due to the similarity of our work to smoke recognition on the one hand, and on the other, the unavailability of plume cloud recognition research, smoke recognition studies will be reviewed in the following.